ckm65/Cornell-Dance-Team/documents/design-journey.md

 Needs/Wants: Events
 - **Needs and Wants**
-  - The club is always invited by many other orgnizations, and the our client wants to show their performance schedule on their site
+  - The club is always invited by many other organizations, and the our client wants to show their performance schedule on their site
   - The club hosts one formal and one semi-formal event every semester; this will be for club members only
 - **Design Ideas and Choices**
   - Create a page on performance schedule; maybe make this page interactive and can update based on the date of access (the client says we don't have to do this)